publiccodenet/about/activities/member-relations/member-onboarding-support.md

 Please note that as an association, we allocate our resources across members.
 Our support for members is subject to availability.

-## Member onboarding template
+## Template for the member onboarding proposal

 This document serves as a draft onboarding proposal to send to public organizations that are exploring joining the Foundation for Public Code as a member.

-You can access the [membership onboarding template here](https://docs.google.com/document/d/1G-pOyoMvHCjSzMt8YiI6dj7tmP4v9Mbd9sthTyM9pCA/).
+You can access the [template for the member onboarding proposal here](https://docs.google.com/document/d/1G-pOyoMvHCjSzMt8YiI6dj7tmP4v9Mbd9sthTyM9pCA/).